 If you find yourself looking for places to visit in the Netherlands in May, then you need to diarize the 5th.
 This is a historically important day for the entire country as it marks the day the Netherlands was liberated and freed from WWII in 1945.
 In celebration of this, many local Dutch DJs (some of the best in the world) play at a huge festival here.
 And, it’s free!

 Nijmegen – One of the oldest cities in the Netherlands

 We’ve been mentioning how in some cities you’ll find some of the earliest structures in the country.
 But, the oldest city of significance today is Nijmegen.
 This is a really enjoyable and exciting place to visit.

 It emerged as the largest Roman military camp in the 1st century due to its positioning on the Waal River.
 So you can expect to find the ancient ruins here that have been well-preserved.
-You can experience Roman traditions as they have been passed down the generations.
+You can experience Roman traditions as they have been passed down through the generations.

 The wider Nijmegen area boasts some impressive natural features like the unique 10-mile N70 Walking Route.
 It trails through forested hills that could be some of the highest you’ll see in the country.

 Giethoorn – a postcard-worthy Dutch village

 If you feel like Netherlands cities lack a bit of greenery, Giethoorn will certainly impress you.
 It’s a postcard-worthy Dutch village that actually has no cars, so it’s extremely peaceful.
 You’ll either be walking on the many wooden bridges here or cruising on a boat.
 Your choice.

 It still sticks to the waterway tradition, having 4 miles worth of canals.
 The houses you’ll find here are thatch-roofed, which gives it a rural, remote feel.

 And we’re sure you’ll appreciate the fresh air and spacious green gardens.
 This small village transports you right back to nature as you’ll find forests, lakes, and other bodies of water here.